taskul/GetPyPostPy/README.md

 pip install Requests package

 **python -m pip install requests**

+To test your local APIs you'll need to run GetPyPostPy GUI in a seperate terminal window or CLI (command line interface).
+For example you could run your local server in a code editor of choice (Vscode, PyCharm, etc) and run GetPyPostPy in CLI or another code editor window.

 ### Sending GET Requests
 On the left there are four buttons for different types of requests.